 Tree & Plant Care

-This shallow rooted plant has a fleshy root system and is best spring planted only.
+This shallow rooted plant has a fleshy root system and is best planted in spring.

 Prefers a sunny, well-drained, slightly acidic soil.
 Avoid windy sites.

-Water in dry periods and will benefit from a layer of organic mulch to moderate a cool root environment and conserve moisture.
+Water in dry periods and apply a layer of organic mulch to moderate a cool root environment and conserve moisture.

 Prune dead wood and crossing branches as needed.

 Disease, pests, and problems

 Magnolia scale, chlorosis in high pH soils, powdery mildew, and verticillium wilt.